 AD Lookup Control with Perl and JS - Day 1

-Recently I needed to do a bit of coding for a project which needed a lookup system into Active Directory written in Perl, this post explorers the excitement (read: pain) that I had with this bit of coding.
-I haven't touched Perl since for a few years but development is like riding a bike, isn’t it?
+Recently I needed to do a bit of coding for a project that needed a lookup system into Active Directory, written in Perl.
+This post explores the excitement (read: pain) I had with this bit of coding.
+I haven’t touched Perl in a few years, but development is like riding a bike, isn’t it?

 Setup

-First problem is I used to “ride” a Linux bike where Perl is part and parcel of the world, now this Windows 2008 Server which I use on my laptop it’s another story.
-So step one is getting Perl for Windows, and thankfully the parts of my memory not (yet) destroyed by beer remembered about Active Perl from Active State which had a Windows version (this takes me back almost a decade to when I last used Active Perl, go strong brain cells, go!).
-The download and install of it was very painless, it just did it’s thing.
+The first problem was that I used to “ride” a Linux bike where Perl is part and parcel of the world.
+Now I was working on a Windows Server 2008 on my laptop—a different story entirely.
+So, step one was getting Perl for Windows, and thankfully, my memory (not yet fully destroyed by beer) recalled Active Perl from Active State.
+It had a Windows version—this takes me back almost a decade to when I last used it, go strong, brain cells!
+The download and install were painless; it just did its thing.

 perl -MCPAN -e "install Net::LDAP"